Michigan State University, Ph.D. in Media & Information Studies

 - Assistant Professor Elizabeth LaPensee, Ph.D., Simon Fraser University

-- Assistant Professor Young Lee, Ph.D., University of British Columbia
+- Assistant Professor Young E. Anna Lee-Argyris, Ph.D., University of British Columbia

-- Assistant Professor Casey O'Donnell, Ph.D., Rensselaer Polytechnic Institute
+- Associate Professor Casey O'Donnell, Ph.D., Rensselaer Polytechnic Institute

 - Associate Professor Jennifer Olson, Ph.D., Michigan State University